Cross-Account S3 Access: Bucket Policy + IAM Policy

 - D.A bucket policy in Account A granting access to the user in Account B

-Why A: Cross-account access requires both a bucket policy in Account A granting access to the user in Account B and an IAM user policy in Account B allowing the user to access the bucket.
-Option A is wrong because only bucket policy is insufficient.
-Option C is wrong because only IAM policy is insufficient.
-Option D is wrong because ACLs are legacy and not recommended.
+Why A: Cross-account access to an S3 bucket requires both a resource-based policy (bucket policy) on the bucket in Account A granting access to the user in Account B, and an identity-based policy (IAM user policy) in Account B allowing the user to access the bucket.
+Option A correctly includes both policies.
+Option B is incorrect because S3 bucket ACLs are legacy and not recommended for cross-account access.
+Option C is missing the bucket policy in Account A, so it is insufficient.
+Option D is missing the IAM user policy in Account B, so it is insufficient.

 Variation 2.
 A DevOps engineer needs to grant cross-account access to an S3 bucket in Account A for a user in Account B. Which combination of policies is required?